B2B buyers have changed dramatically, especially during COVID. Consider these three recent trends, for example:

 “I think it’s really critical for B2B marketers to think about how we are interacting with today’s buyer,” Spencer says, “who is putting more scrutiny on their decisions, who’s giving less access to traditional channels for education and who is listening to so many other sources.”

-Spencer believes that B2B marketers should use the three-act structure of classic playwriting to engage with buyers.
+Spencer believes that B2B marketing professionals should use the three-act structure of classic playwriting to engage with buyers.

 Act one is about introducing and building the understanding of the various characters, and introducing the problem those characters are going to face.